karenboudaou/karenboudaou/README.md

-<h1 align="left">Hi there 👋</h1>
+<h1 align="left">Hi there 👋 Welcome to my world! </h1>

 ###

 <p align="left"> I’m Karen, a passionate and results-driven McGill graduate student specializing in data analytics.
-With a keen interest in text analytics and social media analytics, I enjoy working on projects that can make a difference in our fast-paced world.</p>
+With a keen interest in text and social media analytics, I enjoy working on projects that can make a difference in our fast-paced world.</p>

 ###